thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - Transaction identifier (to group logs that are part of the same SQL transaction)
 - Entity object graphs (optional with `IncludeEntityObjects` configuration)
 - Execution time and duration
-- Environment information such as user, machine, domain, locale, etc.

 With this information, you can measure performance, observe exceptions thrown or get statistics about usage of your database.